ofgrenudo/unorthodoxdev.net/content/page/about/index.md

 #### Currently Reading

 <style>
-/* This snippet removes that stupid herader on the goodreads bit, must be in a div with the widget_container class though... */
+/* This snippet removes that stupid header on the goodreads bit, must be in a div with the widget_container class though... */
 .widget_container {h2 {display: none;}}
 </style>